-The commercial fishing industry, National Oceanic and Atmospheric Administration, Oregon Department of Fish and Wildlife, and many others recently partnered in a large scale effort to recover lost crab gear along the Oregon coast.
-During the two-year project, commercial fishermen recovered over 3,000 lost or derelict crab pots, which were nearly all re-usable and returned to their owners.
+The commercial fishing industry, National Oceanic and Atmospheric Administration, Oregon Department of Fish and Wildlife, and many others recently partnered in a large-scale effort to recover lost crab gear along the Oregon coast.
+During the two-year project, commercial fishermen recovered more than 3,000 lost or derelict crab pots, which were nearly all reusable and returned to their owners.
 This project successfully advanced our understanding of the impacts of lost crab gear on marine resources and users and engaged the fishing industry to continue recovering lost gear into the future.
 A video documentary of the project is now part of the Science for Sustainable Fisheries exhibit.

 Our Eight-Armed Greeter